mxleach/logPlaneData/README.md

 Thanks for checking out this repo!

 For any feedback or issues, please open an issue in the GitHub repository!
+Feel free to Fork and PR to contribute!